Unlike the tummy, intestines, heart or lungs, not many people know what the liver really does. Here, we reveal the truth behind some common myths.

-Whether you feel dependent on alcohol or not, drinking anything over the recommended ‘safe limit’ may put your body at risk of fatty liver.
+There are several factors that contribute to fatty liver, and excessive alcohol consumption is only one of them.
+Whether you feel dependent on alcohol or not, drinking anything over the recommended 'safe limit' may put your body at risk of fatty liver.

 "The safe limit for men and women is 14 units of alcohol per week," clarifies Dr Lui.
 "A unit of alcohol corresponds to 1 small glass of wine (125ml), 1 shot of hard liquor or half a pint of beer."